percona/pmm-doc/docs/setting-up/client/index.md

 installing PMM Client (either logged in as a user with root privileges or be able to run commands with `sudo`).

+!!! alert alert-info "Note"

+    Credentials used in communication between the exporters and the PMM Server are the following ones:

+    * login is `pmm`
+    * password is equal to Agent ID, which can be seen e.g. on the Inventory Dashboard.

 **Supported platforms**

 PMM Client should run on any modern Linux 64-bit distribution, however